B18 - Grid reference SP042885

 In 1798 Birmingham Heath was sold off by the manor as separate fields.
 Urbanisation began with a few high-class country houses built here away from the smoke of the industrial town, but close enough for easy access via the Dudley and Wednesbury turnpikes.

 Right: Biggs the grocer's on Winson Green Road c1974.
-Image downloaded with the kind permission of Matt Chambers from flickr.
+Image downloaded with the permission of Matt Chambers from Flickr.
 'All Rights Reserved'.
-See Acknowledgements for a link to Flickr.

 Winson Green Prison

 The first great development here was the building of the borough jail on Winson Green Road.
 When In 1806 the old jailhouse closed in Peck Lane, now the site of New Street Station, prisoners were transferred to a new prison in the new Public Offices in Moor Street, now the site of Moor Street Station.
 But as the population of the town grew, so did that of the prison, and in less than fifty years greater provision was necessary.

 Winson Green Prison marked a significant move out of the town.
 Built by D R Hill in 1849 in a gothic style, the entrance was designed as the gatehouse of a medieval castle.

 Much of the prison has been rebuilt and altered in succeeding years especially during the second half of the 20th century.
 The Grade II Listed gatehouse was replaced and is currently removed to storage.
 HM Prison Birmingham now serves the Crown and Magistrates' Courts of Birmingham, Stafford and Wolverhampton and the Magistrates' Courts of Burton, Cannock, Lichfield, Rugeley, Sutton Coldfield and Tamworth.
 The prison is designed to hold some 1400 male prisoners, largely remand and trial prisoners, but it also has four wings for sentenced Category B and C prisoners.